Traces on Module Categories over Fusion Categories: The Existence Problem as an Eigenvalue Equation

 \section{The Existence Problem as an Eigenvalue Equation}

 The aim of this section is to formulate the existence of a module trace as an eigenvalue problem.
-In particular this allows one to show that all module categories over pseudo-unitary fusion categories equipped with the canonical spherical structure admit a module trace.
-We restrict attention to module categories with finitely many isomorphism classes of simple objects in this section.
+In particular this allows to conclude from known results in the literature, that all module categories over pseudo-unitary fusion categories equipped with the canonical spherical structure admit a module trace.